-FoM partners with MADACC and local veterinarians to provide spay/neuter vouchers so that pet parents can avoid accidental litters - and improve their animal's overall well being.
+FoM partners with MADACC to provide spay/neuter vouchers so that pet parents can avoid accidental litters - and improve their animal's overall well being.

-If you suspect dogfighting in your community, please speak up.
+If you suspect animal mistreatment or abuse in community, please speak up.
 Be the voice for the voiceless.
 Click the link below to learn more about community resources.

 Breed-specific legislation (BSL) is the blanket term for laws that either regulate or ban certain dog breeds in a misguided attempt to decrease dog attacks on humans and other animals.